 Carbon dioxide levels are commonly used as a proxy for the air quality in a property.
-In an occupied room with poor ventilation, the $CO_2$ levels can quickly rise from an ambient 400ppm to 2,000ppm and above, where concentration levels diminish and fuzzy-headedness starts.
-While absolute thresholds are difficult to justify, value excursions above 1,500 should be infrequent, and it is desirable to keep peaks to no more than 1,200ppm.
+In an occupied room with poor ventilation, the CO_2 levels can quickly rise from an ambient 400ppm to 2,000ppm and above, where occupants' concentration levels diminish and fuzzy-headedness starts.
+While absolute thresholds are difficult to quantify, value excursions above 1,500 should be infrequent, and it is desirable to keep peaks to no more than 1,200ppm19.

-The TSB study found that readings at Wimbish were generally in the acceptable range, although air quality was impacted when the filter needed changing.
-This 2014 assessment confirms that the air quality remains acceptable.
+The Innovate UK study found that readings at Wimbish were generally in the acceptable range, although air quality could be impacted when the filter needed changing.
+This assessment confirms that the air quality remains acceptable.
+Figure 12 illustrates a typical daily cycle of readings in the three properties we are monitoring (over a week in winter when windows are less likely to be open).